2023 Best Linguistics & Literature Bachelor's Degree Schools

 On average, comparative literature graduates from GMU take out $24,318 in student loans while working on their Bachelor's Degree.

-University of Southern California ranked #18 on this year’s Best Linguistics & Literature Bachelor’s Degree Schools list.
-USC is a fairly large private not-for-profit school located in the city of Los Angeles.
+University of Southern California came in at #18 in this year’s edition of the Best Linguistics & Literature Bachelor’s Degree Schools ranking.
+USC is a very large private not-for-profit school located in the large city of Los Angeles.

 Comparative Literature majors at USC take out an average of $11,729 in student loans while working on their Bachelor's Degree.

 University of California - Berkeley ranked #19 on this year’s Best Linguistics & Literature Bachelor’s Degree Schools list.
-Located in the midsize city of Berkeley, UC Berkeley is a public college with a fairly large student population.
+Located in the city of Berkeley, UC Berkeley is a public school with a very large student population.

 While working on their Bachelor's Degree, comparative literature majors at UC Berkeley accumulate an average of around $13,829 in student debt.

-Read full report on Linguistics & Comparative Literature at University of California - Berkeley
+Full Linguistics & Comparative Literature at University of California - Berkeley Report

-William & Mary came in at #20 in this year’s edition of the Best Linguistics & Literature Bachelor’s Degree Schools ranking.
-William & Mary is a medium-sized public school located in the small suburb of Williamsburg.
+William & Mary ranked #20 on this year’s Best Linguistics & Literature Bachelor’s Degree Schools list.
+William & Mary is a medium-sized public school located in the suburb of Williamsburg.

-Read full report on Linguistics & Comparative Literature at William & Mary
+Full Linguistics & Comparative Literature at William & Mary Report

 While working on their Bachelor's Degree, comparative literature majors at Pitt accumulate an average of around $23,244 in student debt.